BLUF-Ltd/Telegram-Events-Bot/README.md

 The webhook URL you see there is for the optional part of this code that lets someone send a message to the bot with the name of a city, to see what's coming up in that location.

-When the bot has been successfully created, go to your channel in the Telegrap app, select Manage Channel, and add the bot as an administrator, which will allow it to post messages.
+When the bot has been successfully created, go to your channel in the Telegram app, select Manage Channel, and add the bot as an administrator, which will allow it to post messages.

 ## Setting up your environment